 We wanted to test this claim first-hand and that's why we ran our proprietary battery test that puts all phones in the past five years on the same footing with the same screen brightness and running under the same typical load, so you can get truly comparable values.

-...and the Moto G7 Power blew the competition out of the water.
-This is the single best smartphone that we have ever tested!
+Moto G7 Power blew the competition out of the water.
+This is the single best smartphone that we have ever tested!...and the

 As you can see from the chart right above, no flagship phone comes even close to the affordable Moto G7 Power in terms of battery life.
 And that might be an understatement because the reality is that the G7 Power has more than double the battery life of most 2019 flagship phones!